2E0PGS/blog/_posts/2020-02-23-submodules-in-dotnet.md

 Powershell script to automate it: [nugetprojectjson](https://github.com/wgtmpeters/nugetprojectjson)

-Example command for a dotnet framework 4.6.1 project: `.\create_project_json.ps1 -r -f net461`
+Example command for a .NET Framework 4.6.1 project: `.\create_project_json.ps1 -r -f net461`

 A couple fixes and issues I found for you to be aware of: